eduraga/feeler/feelerSerial/README.md

 	feelerSerial feelerS;

-In setup create the connection, choose bluetooth adress.
+In setup create the connection, choose bluetooth address.

 	feelerS = new feelerSerial(this);